Reporting Requirements for Annual Financial Reports of State Agencies and Universities

 - The sick leave is made available to the employee

-–and– - It is more likely than not that the benefit will be used
+–AND– - It is more likely than not that the benefit will be used

 Although the entire benefit might not be used if the employee does not become ill or otherwise meet the requirement for use, it is made available to the employee because of past service.

-Sick leave accrued by an employee can be used only when the employee is sick or the employee must care for a family member.
+Sick leave accrued by an employee can be used only when the employee is sick, has a doctor appointment, or the employee must care for a family member.
 Unused sick leave accumulates because the entire balance carries over at the end of each fiscal year.
-Each agency must estimate how much of the leave is more likely than not to be used as paid leave and recognizes that portion as a current liability for compensated absences.

 The following is an example of the governmental fund entry.